JonTDean/LearningIsFun/Data/Documents/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for LLT, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Monastery, including completely new features and minor improvements to existing functionality.

 **How to Submit a Good Enhancement Suggestion:**